 When releasing, do not let the lure fly high into the sky in a massive arc.
 The lure loses a lot of energy gaining altitude. try to release the lure so it flies almost horizontally over the water.
 The lure needs to fly further, not higher.

 I learned to fish In a very windy area.
 Casting into a gale force headwind was not uncommon.
-Here are a few tips to cast further into a strong wind.
+Here are a few tips to cast further into a strong wind and.